Virtual-Machine/llvm-tutorial-book/readme.md

 This is the main repository for my LLVM tutorial.

 *WARNING* This project is in progress.
-The lexer and parser are functional, though subject to refactoring and possible bugs.
-The code generator is not yet complete.
+The lexer, parser and code generator are functional, though subject to refactoring and possible bugs.
 Until this warning is removed, source code is subject to change and/or be incomplete.

 The project intention is to create a user friendly introduction to llvm, compilers, and programming language creation in general.